TanguyLevent/USA_Hospital/README.md

 # USA_Hospital

-Goal of the projet : Comparaison over US hospital death ranking over several diseases You can choose the best, the worst, or the ranking you want to see.
+Goal of the project : Comparaison over US hospital death ranking over several diseases You can choose the best, the worst, or the ranking you want to see.

 Use as main function : "rankhospital.r""